 Above all, Python interpreter to run the obfuscated scripts can't be replaced, if the obfuscated scripts could be executed by patched Python interpreter, it's impossible to prevent others to read any Python runtime data.

-At this time Pyarmor need combine --pack and restrict mode options to implement this.
+At this time Pyarmor need --pack to implement this.

-First pack the script by PyInstaller1:
+First pack the script by PyInstaller:

 '''

 $ pyinstaller foo.py

 '''